 Like most online tax prep services, Liberty Online has a maximum refund guarantee.
 If you file an identical return with a competitor and receive a larger federal refund (or smaller federal tax liability), Liberty Online refunds your tax preparation fees.

-Office Appointments & Double Check
+Office Appointments and Double Check

 If you feel stuck at any point during the preparation process, you can schedule an appointment with your nearest Liberty Tax office and complete your return there.
 It takes just a moment to schedule a time slot online, and there’s no charge to do so.